mweiss17/SEVN/README.md

 The paper was also published to Arxiv: [Navigation Agents for the Visually Impaired: A Sidewalk Simulator and Experiments](http://arxiv.org/abs/1910.13249)

-If you use this work, please cite us:
+If you use this work, please cite us.
+Here's the Bibtex for our paper.

 ```
-Martin Weiss, Simon Chamorro, Roger Girgis, Margaux Luck, Samira Ebrahimi Kahou,
-Joseph Paul Cohen, Derek Nowrouzezahrai, Doina Precup, Florian Golemo, Chris Pal.
+@misc{weiss2019navigation,
-"Navigation Agents for the Visually Impaired: A Sidewalk Simulator and Experiments"
+    title={Navigation Agents for the Visually Impaired: A Sidewalk Simulator and Experiments},
-In Conference on Robot Learning.
-2019.
+    author={Martin Weiss and Simon Chamorro and Roger Girgis and Margaux Luck and
+            Samira E. Kahou and Joseph P. Cohen and Derek Nowrouzezahrai and
+            Doina Precup and Florian Golemo and Chris Pal},
+    year={2019},
+    eprint={1910.13249},
+    archivePrefix={arXiv},
+    primaryClass={cs.CV}
+}
 ```

-Or via our bibtex:

-(TODO insert Arxiv bibtex here)

 ## Team